When is Ratched's Netflix release date? Latest news on Cuckoo's Nest prequel

 Rather than taking place in the 1960s, as was the case with the popular film adaptation of One Flew Over the Cuckoo’s Nest, Ratched is set in 1947.

-The prequel series will follow a younger Mildred Ratched, a nurse who eventually prides herself as the cruel ruler of an oppressive psychiatric ward.
+The prequel series follows a younger Mildred Ratched, a nurse who eventually prides herself as the cruel ruler of an oppressive psychiatric ward.

 As the Netflix synopsis says of the show: “The series is set to be an origin story of sorts taking us back to before Nurse Ratched had evolved to the monster by exploiting people in the mental health care system.”